Trainings and Workshops

 Third Thursdays with IPHA

 IPHA hosts a virtual Lunch and Learn every third Thursday during which experts from different areas and subfields of public health discuss areas of practice and research.
-Third Thursdays are free and open to all and registration is not required.
+Third Thursdays are free and open to all.
+Register once and attend them all!

 Watch Our Previous Meetings